techatspree/maven-latex-plugin/README.md

 <!-- TBD: this will be created also as html and deployed to the website
 and then linked also from this pla. -->

-For specific pieces of information on installation and usage, we refer to ['The latex-maven-plugin' Section](#ss:mavenPlugin) for the maven plugin and to ['The latex ant tasks' Section](#ss:antTasks) for the ant tasks.
+For pieces of information on installation and usage specific for maven or for ant, we refer to ['The latex-maven-plugin' Section](#ss:mavenPlugin) for the maven plugin and to ['The latex ant tasks' Section](#ss:antTasks) for the ant tasks.